• Double-bridge static cone penetrometer

 (5) Depth sampling interval: 10 cm.

-(6) Time sampling interval: 1s to 36h.
+(6) Time sampling interval: 1 s to 36 h.

-(9) Onboard Data Storage Capacity: a.
-Single-bridge data: 20,000 meters.
+(9) Onboard data storage capacity: a.
+Single-bridge data: 20,000 m.

 b.
 Double Bridge Data: 20,000 m.